GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

     sudo apt update

 Then, make a database dump.
+You can see user / database / password in /opt/geotrek-admin/conf/env file.

 ::

-    sudo -u postgres pg_dump -Fc --no-acl --no-owner -d <your geotrek database name> > /path/to/your/backup.dump
+    sudo -u postgres pg_dump -Fc --no-acl --no-owner -d <your geotrek database name> > ./backup.dump

 Now, install newest version of PostgreSQL and PostGIS: